Our team is comprised of nonprofit and social enterprise experts who have worked for decades with fiscal intermediaries.

-Manager of Global Operations
+Director of Global Operations and Culture

 Katy Thompson is passionate about sparking positive change globally.
 She holds a BS in Intelligence and National Security and an MS in Environmental Studies from Point Park University and has had diverse professional experiences that have taken her around the globe.
 Throughout her studies and career, Katy has focused on connecting food security and national security, sustainability, and innovation, finding simple solutions to serve as powerful tools for social and economic development.
 Katy firmly believes that building effective organizations with robust infrastructure is the key to making a measurable impact.